dymmond/asyncmq/docs/en/docs/learn/advanced-patterns.md

 * Offload scaling concerns to a managed service

 !!!
 Tip
-    If your queuing system doesn’t support delayed messages natively, emulate delays by storing messages in a secondary store (Redis sorted set, DynamoDB TTL) and poll for ready items in a custom scanner.
+    If your queuing system doesn't support delayed messages natively, emulate delays by storing messages in a secondary store (Redis sorted set, DynamoDB TTL) and poll for ready items in a custom scanner.

 ---